Many people take at least one prescription drug every day. That makes drug costs a top concern when choosing a Medicare Part D plan.

 Most Medicare Part D plans charge a monthly premium.
 Premiums vary from plan to plan.

-People with incomes over a limit set by Medicare must pay an extra amount that’s added to their Part D plan premium.
-The extra amount paid varies depending on the tax-reported income.
-It’s added to the base plan premium each month.
-See the table below for how much extra you could pay each month.
+People with incomes over a limit set by Medicare must pay an extra amount in addition to their Part D plan premium.
+This is called a Part D income-related monthly adjustment.
+The extra amount paid varies depending on the tax-reported income, and are paid to the federal government.